How Auto Transport Works

 These days, when you’re shipping your car, you not only have to worry about choosing the right company to do the actual loading and transporting of your car, but you also have to think about which companies you want to trust with helping you arrange the details of the shipping.

-There are three major types of companies that you might choose to deal with when shipping your car: lead aggregators, auto transport brokers, and, auto transport carriers.
-Each of these will offer you a slightly different service to the others.
+There are three major types of companies that you might deal with when shipping your car: lead aggregators, auto transport brokers, and, auto transport carriers.

 You might be thinking of bypassing the broker option, in which case you would have to go directly to the auto transport carrier.
 Auto carriers are the companies that would do the actual shipping for you.
 They are the ones that will be responsible for loading, transporting, and delivering your truck to your chosen destination.
 You might think that since this option will allow you save money on a broker and to have the most accurate information regarding your shipping, it must be the best option.
 But that’s not necessarily the case.
 If you go directly to a carrier, you will have to take on all the responsibility for the shipping all the way from contracting the most suitable carrier, to making sure they have the right insurance, and noting any damages or mistakes in the delivery on the bill of lading.
 You will also have to make sure you have enough time in your schedule to take on all this responsibility, and that it will not cost you in lost productivity.
 Unless you are someone affiliated with the shipping industry, or you happen to have studied a lot about car shipping, chances are you will miss some details in the shipping that might cause you a great deal of annoyance in the future.